What Have I Done to Deserve This? (song)

 "What Have I Done to Deserve This?" is a song by English synth-pop duo Pet Shop Boys and soul singer Dusty Springfield, taken from the duo's second studio album, Actually (1987).
 The song was released as the second single from the album on 10 August 1987.

-A commercial success in both the United Kingdom and United States, the song helped revive Springfield's career and led to a resurgence of interest in her music.
+A commercial success in both the United Kingdom and North America, the song helped revive Springfield's career and led to a resurgence of interest in her music.
 Following the single, the Pet Shop Boys wrote and produced the singles "Nothing Has Been Proved" and "In Private" for Springfield, both included on her album Reputation (1990).

 Background

 "What Have I Done to Deserve This?" marked Pet Shop Boys' first major collaboration with another recording artist.

-The song was originally written and demoed around Christmas 1984 with the assistance of notable American songwriter Allee Willis It was originally intended for use on Please, but the problem was to decide who’d sing the other half of the duet.
+The song was originally written and demoed around Christmas 1984 with the assistance of notable American songwriter Allee Willis.
+It was originally intended for inclusion on Please, but the problem was to decide who would sing the other half of the duet.
 Various contemporary singers were suggested to them, but none of them seemed suitable for the song.
-Eventually their manager’s assistant suggested Dusty Springfield, whose album Dusty in Memphis (from 1969) was often acknowledged by Neil Tennant as his favourite LP.
+Eventually their manager's assistant suggested Dusty Springfield, whose 1969 album Dusty in Memphis was often acknowledged by Neil Tennant as his favourite LP.